 Crab Caye (snorkel)

-The highlight of my stay on Providencia Island was a three-hour snorkeling tour of Crab Caye and the surrounding reef on my second day.
+On my second day, the highlight of my stay on Providencia Island was a three-hour snorkeling tour of Crab Caye and the surrounding reef.

 I split the $110 cost with a couple, bringing the cost down to $37 per person.
-Plus, there's a $6 park fee when you visit Crab Caye.
+There's a $6 park fee when you visit Crab Caye.

 The short ride out to Crab Caye was spectacular.
-The waters were incredibly clear, and the coral was so tall that it brushed the water's surface in places.
+The sparkling water was picture-perfect, and the coral was so tall that it broke the surface in places.

-It was clear our boat driver was highly skilled at navigating these waters not to damage the coral.
+Our boat driver was skilled at navigating these turquoise waters so as not to damage the coral reefs.

-Crab Caye is super small.
-There's a bar on the dock, which is hard to resist while you're hanging out there.
+Crab Caye is tiny, and there's a bar on the dock, which is hard to resist while hanging out there.

-The first thing I did was walk up the stairs to reach the top of this little island.
+I first walked up the stairs to reach the top of this tiny tropical island.

-The views toward Providencia Island reminded me of idyllic places in Thailand like Koh Tao.
+The views toward the island of Providencia reminded me of idyllic places in Thailand like Koh Tao.

-And unlike the popular snorkeling spots on San Andres, which can be overwhelmed by Colombian vacationers, I felt like I had the space to relax.
+And unlike the popular snorkeling spots in San Andres, which can be overwhelmed by Colombian vacationers, I felt like I had the perfect place to relax.